thoughtram/blog/_posts/2015-05-09-writing-angular-2-code-in-es5.md

 Boom.
 That's it.

-Now the next question comes up: How can we use access and use given annotations and/or decorators?
+Now the next question comes up: How can we access and use given annotations and/or decorators?
 Usually, in ES6, we would import them from the framework but now there's no way for us to import them.

 Well, it turns out that the bundled version exposes an `angular` object on the current global scope or reuses an existing one, which has all annotations added to it.
 In our [last article](http://blog.thoughtram.io/angular/2015/05/03/the-difference-between-annotations-and-decorators.html) we've learned that annotations are just classes, which in the end are just functions.
 And those functions are called as constructor functions to add meta data to our components.
 That means, all we have to do is to call those annotation constructors manually and assign them to our component's `annotations` property.